fortuna/ESPHomeWorkshop/step-1/INSTRUCTIONS.md

     1. Name your device `workshop-<unique>`, where the `<unique>` suffix should be something unique to your device to avoid collision with others.
-    1. Enter the wifi network name and password (check with the instructor)
+    1. Enter the wifi credentials:
+        - Name: `HOPE16`
+        - Password: `hope2025`
     1. Press **NEXT**.

     <img width="320" alt="image" src="new-device.png" />